pluralsight/guides/draft/front-end-javascript/introduction-to-angular-test-driven-development/article.md

  ```
  #### Installing packages

- Once you are int he directory, start setting up your project dependencies.
+ Once you are in the directory, start setting up your project dependencies.
  First, initialize your <code>package.json</code> file:

 ```bash